Industry Expertise

 Rebecca Sherouse

 Rebecca Sherouse is the Director of Account Management and Security Advisory at HiveWatch where she is focused on providing end-to-end lifecycle account management support to customers.
-In addition, Rebecca is responsible for providing bespoke security consulting services to customers to support best-in-class technology adoption and expansion aligned with a risk-based approach to security program development.
-Rebecca has a bachelor’s degree in International Studies with a focus in Global Security and Latin America from the School of International Service at American University and is fluent in Spanish.
+Rebecca is responsible for providing bespoke security consulting services to customers to support best-in-class technology adoption and expansion aligned with a risk-based approach.

 Share: